ADHD is a lifespan condition that affects children, adolescents

-ADHD is a neurobiological disorder.
+ADHD – Attention Deficit (Hyperactivity) Disorder is considered a brain-based disorder.
 This means it impacts the way the brain works at a structural level.

 - In your career, you may find that you’re burning out at work, can’t keep up with your responsibilities or you have difficulty submitting reports on time.

-- At home, this could mean trouble juggling routines, managing finances, planning meals or perhaps even maintaining personal relationships.
+- At home, this could mean trouble establishing routines, managing finances, planning meals or even maintaining personal relationships.

 “Coaching interventions can make a real difference in how people with ADHD negotiate their own particular deficits and cope with life on a daily basis.”